Beaches

 Costa del Sol

 The most popular string of beaches in Spain is undoubtedly Costa del Sol.
-Stretching east of Gibraltar, along the southern coast of Spain, the beaches have superb sand and very nice Mediterranean weather.
-The water is calm all year round.
+Stretching east of Gibraltar, along the southern coast of Spain, the beaches run for miles of fine white sand, experiencing the Mediterranean weather at its best.
+Due to the smooth shoreline, the tidal condition along most parts of the coast is calm all year round.
+The most popular resorts on Costa del Sol are: Málaga, Marbella, Nerja and Torremolinos.

 Some of the popular beaches include: La Malagueta, Caleta, Puente Romano and Torreguadiario.